By Nobel P. Loser

 In all three instances quoted above, not once had the media taken any of them to task.
 Not one single day.
 And this leaves us under the good impression that they are all working hard to rid us of corruption.

 Concerning Public Authorities, we had ECO (Economic Crime Office), dismantled within a day or two on the serious ground of anti-government bias.
 The inside story of this decision is not public yet.
-Then, we moved a step further to create ICAC.
+Then, we moved a step further to create c.

 As of now, the strong public perception is in the negative.